Updated September 10th, 2022 by Travel the Greek Way

-Are you spending Christmas in Athens and you are wondering what is there to do during your visit?
-This guide will get you into the holiday spirit in Athens, Greece, and offer valuable ideas on how best to spend your Christmas time in Athens.
+Are you spending Christmas in Athens in 2022 and you are wondering what is there to do during your visit?
+This travel guide will get you into the holiday spirit in Athens, and offer 14 ideas on how best to spend your Christmas in Athens.

 *Some of the links below are affiliate links. click and buy.
 The commission comes at no additional cost to you.
 If you purchase something, thanks!
 Please see my full disclosure policy for more information*